Fire and rescue services

 Boat travel may be dangerous.

-A number of ferries and rivercraft operate in the Seychelles.
-These may be overloaded, poorly maintained and lack life-saving equipment.
+Ferries and rivercraft may be overloaded, poorly maintained and lack life-saving equipment.
 A lack of navigation skills and unexpected storms can also contribute to boating accidents.

 To stay safe on the water: